-Please refer to the map on our website to see whether or not your home falls within the zone.
+Please refer to the map on our zones page to see whether or not your home falls within the zone.

 The Archdiocese of Melbourne is responsible for the zoning of schools and colleges across Melbourne.
 This is an attempt to ensure fair access to Catholic Education based on where you live.

 Very strict.
 You must be residentially zoned to receive an enrolment application form for your child.
 Please refer to our Enrolment Policy for more information.

 Yes.
 As long as they are residentially zoned and follow our enrolment procedures.
 For more information, please see the enrolment guidelines on our website.

 What are the bus routes for the College?

 We have several private and public buses that come to the College and, as routes are updated, we update the information on our website.
 Please refer to our bus route page for the latest information.

 For public buses, Metro Myki cards are required.

 For MacKillop buses, fees can be found on our website and are updated annually.
 The 2023 fees can be found here.

 For further questions regarding the bus fees, please contact the College via email@example.com.